Endorsement of Commercial Services or Products by UIC Employees

 Unit Responsible for Policy: Marketing and Brand Management

 Effective Date: February 9, 2017

-Contacts: Senior Executive Director of Marketing and Brand Management
+Contacts: Director of Marketing and Brand Management

-Policy Statement: Except with prior written approval by the senior executive director of Marketing and Brand Management, an employee of the University of Illinois at Chicago (UIC) may not participate in any commercial Testimonial, Endorsement, Promotion or similar activity, in any form of media—including, but not limited to print, radio, TV and social media—in a manner that either directly or indirectly: (1) indicates that such employee is doing so on behalf of UIC; or (2) uses UIC Assets.
+Policy Statement: Except with prior written approval by the director of Marketing and Brand Management, an employee of the University of Illinois Chicago (UIC) may not participate in any commercial Testimonial, Endorsement, Promotion or similar activity, in any form of media—including, but not limited to print, radio, TV and social media—in a manner that either directly or indirectly: (1) indicates that such employee is doing so on behalf of UIC; or (2) uses UIC Assets.

 Employees may provide factual information about UIC’s use of commercial products or services, or about relationships between UIC employees and representatives of external entities.
 They may not, however, offer any value judgment about the quality of the commercial product, service, organization or person on behalf of UIC unless specifically authorized to do so.

 Before granting approval for any third party to utilize UIC Assets in any Testimonials, Endorsements or Promotions, UIC reserves the right to examine a copy of the text, images and context of the project in advance to ensure that it contains no inaccurate or misleading references.
 UIC has the right, at its sole discretion, to refuse to grant such approval and to deny participation by UIC employees or representatives in cases where the project does not benefit UIC.

 If consent to participate in a Testimonial, Endorsement or Promotion is granted by the senior executive director of Marketing and Brand Management, it is the UIC employee’s responsibility to complete all necessary Report of Non-University Activities and Conflict of Commitment and Conflict of Interest requirements.
 The employee must also comply with all applicable laws as well as UIC’s policies and procedures.